How To Add Charts And Graphs To WordPress

 - Scatter chart

-The plugin is also flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match the look and feel of your website.
-Several options are available for each chart that allow you to fully customize their look.
+Visualizer is flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match the look and feel of your website.
+Various options are available for each chart that let you further customize their settings.

 Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross-platform portability to iPhones, iPads and Android devices.
-Your visitors can see your charts and graphs on their mobile devices without having to install any extra plugins.
+Your site visitors can see your charts and graphs on their mobile web browsers without requiring the installation of extra plugins.

-From your WordPress admin area, select Plugins > Add New from the main sidebar menu …
+From your WordPress admin area, select Plugins > Add New from the main admin menu …

-Locate the plugin in the search results section and click Install Now …
+Locate Visualizer in the search results section and click Install Now …

 Click OK to proceed …